 Coefficient of Friction Tester

-Determines how easily the wire can be wound into coils
+Determines how easily the wire can be wound into coils or e.g. hairpins

 A coefficient of friction tester is a lab instrument used to measure how much resistance there is when one material slides over another.
 It gives a numeric coefficient of friction (CoF) that describes how “slippery” or “grippy” a material is.